ml-jku/hyper-dti/README.md

 ### Reproducibility
-Reproduce full benchmarking of either the HyperPCM, DeepPCM, XGBoost, or RandomForest model for any pair of encoders in either of the settings of the three benchmarks Lenselink, Davis, or DUDE using
+Reproduce full benchmarking of either the HyperPCM, DeepPCM, XGBoost, or RandomForest model for any pair of encoders in either of the four settings of the two benchmarks Lenselink or Davis using
 ```bash
 $ python reproduce_experiments.py --model HyperPCM --dataset Lenselink --split leave-protein-out --drug_encoder CDDD --target_encoder SeqVec
 ```